 What Are the Penalties for a DUI Hit-and-Run?

 If convicted of both charges, you will face the general penalties for DUI, as well as the penalties for a hit-and-run.
-Both of these penalties combined can drastically affect your life, sometimes even forever.
+Both of these penalties combined can drastically affect your life, putting financial burdens on you or your family.
+They can also severely limit your future choices in life regarding employment, higher education, and military service.

 Penalties for a felony hit-and-run (involving an injury or death) include: